inv-nahid/inv-nahid/README.md

 A passionate web developer and machine learning enthusiast, I love creating impactful solutions with my own hands.
 My goal is to innovate at the intersection of AI and web development, building scalable systems that solve real-world challenges.
 I’m always eager to tackle new problems and contribute to the tech community.

 # Tech Fluency
-Web Development: JavaScript, TypeScript, React.js, Node.js, Express, SpringBoot
+Web Development: JavaScript, TypeScript, React.js, Node.js, Express